 There is a trail up to the left here, but I believe that it is private property and did not explore it further.

 After a swim and lunch at the swimming hole, we headed out.
 We met a lot more groups making their way in then, so seems like the morning time is the best time to go.
 Once returned to our car, we grabbed smoothie at Martina’s to thank them for watching over our car before heading out.

-- views: 4.
-The awesome cascades, waterfalls, swimming pools makes this a very fun and pleasant experience.
-This reminds me of water tracing found on the Taiwan.
-And I haven’t talk about the beaches and trees.
+- views: 3.
+The awesome cascades, waterfalls, swimming pools, beach, and tidal pools makes this a very fun and pleasant experience.
 The negative is that majority of the hike is a walk along dirt roads of varying conditions.

 - difficulty: 2.
 The humid and heat makes this a bit more difficult.
 Endurance is also needed for hiking up the river.

 - technical: 2.
 Walking along the river bed does provide some technicalities including scrambling around boulders and making your way around the deep part along the river.
 Since much of these aren’t really trails, you should be able to navigate the roads and the directions.